 What Is a Feasibility Study?

-Whether you are working for a client to see if a business, product, or process is feasible or if you need to know if a project is feasible, follow these steps.
-In our Media Galley you will find an example of a feasibility study for a client and a feasibility study template you can use to assist you.
+Whether you are working for a client to see if a business, product, project, or process is feasible, follow these steps.
+In our Media Galley you will find a feasibility study example for a client and a feasibility study template you can use to assist you.

 - Project Description – Identify the project name and purpose.
 Include details including stakeholders, and end result expected.